kdalanon/LLM-AutoHotkey-Assistant/README.md

 > [!NOTE]
 > Negative credit balance: If your account has a negative credit balance, you may receive 402 errors, even when using free models.
 Add credits to bring your balance above zero to resolve this and regain access.

+### Can I connect it with my local AI?

+Maybe?
+I don't have any local AI set up on my machine to test, so I am not sure.
+However, there’s a good chance it will work if your local AI uses the same format as the OpenAI SDK.
+The [OpenRouter documentation](https://openrouter.ai/docs/quickstart) is what I followed in order for my app to connect to their API.
+Open the `Configs_and_Classes.ahk` script (`Menu` ➡ `Options` ➡ `Add API key`) to learn how my app processes the OpenRouter API.

 ### Inquiries regarding OpenRouter's service